1943 Detroit race riot: Aftermath

-After the riot, leaders on both sides had explanations for the violence, effectively blaming the other side.
-White city leaders, including the mayor, blamed young black hoodlums and persisted in framing the events as being caused by outsiders, people who were unemployed and marginal.
+Leaders on both sides gave different explanations for the violence, effectively blaming the other side.
+White city leaders, including the mayor, blamed young black hoodlums and repeatedly framed the events as being caused by outsiders, people who were unemployed and marginal.
 Mayor Jeffries said, "Negro hoodlums started it, but the conduct of the police department, by and large, was magnificent."
 The Wayne County prosecutor believed that leaders of the NAACP were to blame as instigators of the riots.
-Governor Kelly called together a Fact Finding Commission to investigate and report on the causes of the riot.
+Governor Kelly called together a fact finding commission to investigate and report on the causes of the riot.
 Its mostly white members blamed black youths, "unattached, uprooted, and unskilled misfits within an otherwise law-abiding black community," and regarded the events as an unfortunate incident.
 They made these judgments without interviewing any of the rioters, basing their conclusions on police reports, which were limited.

 Other officials drew similar conclusions, despite discovering and citing facts that disproved their thesis.
 Dr. Lowell S. Selling of the Recorder's Court Psychiatric Clinic conducted interviews with 100 black offenders.
 He found them to be "employed, well-paid, longstanding (of at least 10 years) residents of the city", with some education and a history of being law abiding.
-He attributed their violence to their Southern heritage.
+He attributed their violence to their southern heritage.
 This view was repeated in a separate study by Elmer R. Akers and Vernon Fox, sociologist and psychologist, respectively, at the State Prison of Southern Michigan.
-Although most of the black men they studied had jobs and had been in Detroit an average of more than 10 years, Akers and Fox characterized them as unskilled and unsettled; they stressed the men's Southern heritage as predisposing them to violence.
+Although most of the black men they studied had jobs and had been in Detroit an average of more than 10 years, Akers and Fox characterized them as unskilled and unsettled; they stressed the men's southern heritage as predisposing them to violence.
 Additionally, a commission was established to determine the cause of the riot, despite the unequal amount of violence toward blacks, the commission blamed the riot on blacks and their community leaders.